Encrypted headless Raspberry Pi running Gentoo

 !!! --version.

-What worked for me was to plug the microSD card into a USB adapter, mount the root filesystem on my laptop, create a QEMU chroot, and then compile the software I needed inside the chroot using my laptop’s networking.
+What worked for me was to plug the microSD card into a USB adapter, mount the root filesystem on my laptop, create a QEMU (Quick Emulator) chroot, and then compile the software I needed inside the chroot using my laptop’s networking.

 Serial console

-2. I added console=tty console=serial0,115200 to /boot/cmdline.txt. cmdline.txt is documented here.
+2. I added console=tty console=serial0,115200 to /boot/cmdline.txt. cmdline.txt documentation is available here.

 More information is available at the kernel.org documentation for the serial console.